Integrating AI software configurations in your homelab

 Choosing the Right Hardware

-Select hardware that matches intended AI workloads.
-For small local LLMs and model inference, prefer a CPU with many cores and at least 32–64 GB RAM.
-Add an Nvidia GPU if running larger models; a 16 GB GPU is a practical mid-range choice.
+For small local LLMs and model inference, a CPU with plenty of cores and at least 32–64 GB RAM is a sensible starting point.
+Add an Nvidia GPU if you are running larger models; a 16 GB GPU is a practical mid-range choice.
 Use NVMe for fast storage and keep a separate SSD for VM images.
-Fit at least one 2.5 Gb or 10 Gb NIC if moving large datasets between hosts.
+Fit at least one 2.5 Gb or 10 Gb NIC if you are moving large datasets between hosts.

-Plan power and cooling.
-Rack or tower layouts change cooling profiles.
-Label ports on switches and keep a simple wiring diagram.
-Match the hardware to the type of virtualisation and container workloads you will run.
+Power and cooling matter.
+Rack and tower layouts behave differently, so plan for airflow rather than hoping for the best.
+Label switch ports and keep a simple wiring diagram.
+Match the hardware to the virtualisation and container workloads you actually expect to run.

 Installing Required Software

-Install a minimal host OS, then add container and VM layers.
-Example stack:
+Start with a minimal host OS, then add container and VM layers.
+A basic stack looks like this:

 1. Install Ubuntu Server 24.04 LTS on the host.

-2. Install Docker and docker-compose, or Podman if preferred:
+2. Install Docker and docker-compose, or Podman if you prefer:

 3. Install a VM manager for virtualisation: